auvarifqi/intern-audio-app/README.md

 📝 To run the app after activating the environment: streamlit run app.py
 ```
+else, please kindly reach out to auva/chris for helping to solve your error 😁 🙏

 ## Run the App
 After running the setup script, activate the environment and start the application: